How to Get a PUC Certificate for a Bike?

 Ans: Usually, the PUC centres are open on all days of the week.
 However, to be sure, you must check it with your nearest one. -

-Ans: Currently, no such facility is available to conduct the PUC test at home.
+Ans: Currently, there is no facility available to conduct the PUC test at home.
 You have to visit your nearest emission-testing centre to get it done. -

-Q. What is the late fee for renewing lapsed or an expired PUC Certificate for my bike?
+Q: What is the late fee for renewing a lapsed or an expired PUC Certificate for my bike?

 Ans: No late fee will be charged for renewing your bike's expired or lapsed PUC Certificate.
-However, if you hold an invalid or expired one, you might have to pay a penalty or challan for it. -
+However, if you hold an invalid or expired one, you may be required to pay a penalty or challan for it. -

 Ans: In case you lose your PUC Certificate, you can easily download it from the Parivahan portal. -